intuition-dev/intuDocs/site/text/features2.md

 2. keyboard driven (F12 Custom Elements in v1.1)
 2. Works with popular Design Systems
 2. Single socket for app, editor and API
-2. Mono repo for front and back end
+2. Mono repo for front and backend
 2. AMP support
 2. HTTP-RPC lib